codepath/android_guides/Navigation-and-Task-Stacks.md

 ### Configuring Activity Properties

-The first approach to modifying the task stack is to set proprties on the [<activity>](http://developer.android.com/guide/topics/manifest/activity-element.html) element within the `AndroidManifest.xml`.
+The first approach to modifying the task stack is to set properties on the [<activity>](http://developer.android.com/guide/topics/manifest/activity-element.html) element within the `AndroidManifest.xml`.

 #### Launch Modes